About the Journal

 Swedish Journal of Romanian Studies (ISSN 2003-0924, Centre for Languages and Literature, Lund University / Centre for the Research of the Imaginary "Speculum", "1 Decembrie 1918" University, Alba Iulia / University of GranadaRomanian Language Institute, Bucharest) publishes studies about Romanian language, literature, theatre and film, cultural studies, anthropology, history, translation studies, education as well as research seminars and reviews of works within these fields.
 It welcomes articles that focus on case studies, as well as methodological and/or theoretical issues.

 Swedish Journal of Romanian Studies is a new forum for scholars that sets and requires international high quality standards.
 The journal accepts papers written in Romanian or English, as well as in French, Italian, Spanish, and Portuguese.
-It is an annual publication, a periodical publication appearing regularly once per year, on May, 15th.
+As of 2024 SJRS is a biannual publication, having two issues per year regularly published by May 15.

 Peer Review Process